Preventing Pandemics Like COVID-19 and Other Animal-to-Human Diseases

 PREVENTING PANDEMICS LIKE COVID-19 AND OTHER ANIMAL-TO-HUMAN DISEASES By Dr. Michael W. Fox

-This following communication considers the genesis of zoonotic diseases like the current global COVID-19 pandemic as it relates to our treatment and consumption of other species.
+This following communication considers the genesis of zoonotic diseases like the global COVID-19 pandemic as it relates to our treatment and consumption of other species.
 From a neuropsychiatric perspective it examines how we respond to such crises, their emotional and socio-economic consequences and what changes in human behavior are called for to more effectively prevent such catastrophic, anthropogenic health crises: “The time has come for us to rethink our relationship with all life on this planet – other humans, nonhumans, and the earth, a life form in itself.
 What is good for nonhumans and the earth is virtually always in the best interests of humans, given the profound interconnectedness of all life.
 All that we do depends upon abundant plant and animal life as well as clean air and water.
 Each of us can have a positive impact upon these fundamentals by demonstrating and inspiring an enhanced mindfulness, beginning most basically with what we eat and how all of our daily choices and actions may be affecting animals and natural habitats.
 Ultimately, the survival, not only of other life forms on this planet, but also of our own, will depend upon humanity’s ability to recognize the oneness of all that exists and the importance and deeper significance of compassion for all life” (1).

 Our fear-based attitude toward viruses and bacteria is founded on our not appreciating how these and other micro-organisms function and help sustain this living world.
 Parts of them are in our DNA and vital cellular content and without them in our guts we would die in a few days.
 They can also play an environmentally beneficial role in regulating population density, in optimizing ecological biodiversity and reducing dysbiosis.